 By this time no one questioned the greatness of Jose Napoles.
-The former Cuban who had emigrated to Mexico after the government of Fidel Castro deemed pro boxing illegal, had proven his elite status long before he finally received a chance at a world title in 1969.
-In fact, the only reason he moved up from 140 pounds was because none of the champions at the lower weight were willing to fight him.
+The former Cuban who had emigrated to Mexico after Fidel Castro outlawed professional prizefighting had established his elite status long before he finally received a chance at a world title in 1969.
+In fact, the only reason he had moved up to welterweight was because his reputation preceded him and the champions at 135 and 140 were unwilling to face him.
 Always cool and composed in the ring, like a panther patiently stalking its prey, Napoles had vanquished a long list of top-shelf fighters, including Curtis Cokes, Emile Griffith, Clyde Gray, Ernie Lopez, Billy Backus and Hedgemon Lewis.
-In short, the Hall of Fame credentials of “Mantequilla” were more than secure.
+In short, by 1974 the Hall of Fame credentials of “Mantequilla” were more than secure.

-So at almost 34 years of age and with some eighty pro bouts on his record, who could blame him for snatching up a big payday to challenge Carlos Monzon for the middleweight crown?
-Sports fans were attracted to a clash between two big names and dominant world champions, but boxing insiders, recalling that Napoles wasn’t even a particularly large welterweight, regarded the Cuban exile as a definite long-shot.
-Monzon was a big middleweight: tall, strong and rangy, with a sledgehammer right hand.
+So at almost 34 years of age, and with some eighty pro bouts on his record, who could blame him for cashing in by accepting a duel with Carlos Monzon, the middleweight king?
+Sports fans were attracted to a clash between two big names and dominant world champs, while serious followers of the fight game, aware that Napoles wasn’t even a particularly large welterweight, regarded the match-up as something less than compelling.
+After all, “Mantequilla” was a former lightweight, while Monzon was a big middleweight: tall, strong, and rangy, with a sledgehammer right hand.

 But then again, Monzon had not exactly looked like the second coming of Harry Greb in his last two outings, decision wins over Griffith and Jean-Claude Bouttier.
-Some wondered if the champion might be in decline and ripe to be foiled by a smart, veteran battler who was not only highly skilled, but boasted some serious power of his own in that deadly left hook.
+A minority of pundits wondered if the champion might be in decline and ripe to be foiled by a smart, veteran battler who was not only highly skilled, but boasted some serious power in that deadly left hook.

 Monzon vs Napoles took place in Paris and the mood was electric with a widespread sense that this was an historic clash between two all-time greats.
 And for two rounds, the match lived up to those expectations.
 Despite giving away so much in terms of size, it was the challenger who took the fight to the bigger man, darting inside and letting his hands go while Monzon worked to keep Napoles at bay with his longer reach.
 More than once in the opening frame the crowd roared as “Mantequilla” pounced, attacking with fury and driving Monzon to the ropes.

-Napoles maintained his pace and aggressiveness in the second, taking chances and pressing the fight, until a minute into the round a right hand from Monzon landed flush, catching Napoles off-balance and sending him staggering across the ring.
+The Cuban kept the heat on in the second, taking chances and pressing the fight, until a minute into the round a right hand from Monzon landed flush, catching Napoles off-balance and sending him staggering across the ring.
 Instantly, the glaring difference in size, strength and power was confirmed.
-Not seriously hurt, the challenger went back to work, beating Monzon to the punch, slipping and countering, but his punches lacked the tonnage to trouble the Argentinian.
+Not seriously hurt, the challenger went back to work, beating Monzon to the punch, slipping and countering, but his shots lacked the tonnage to trouble the Argentinian.
 It was a bit like watching a 19th century battleship fire cannonballs at a hulking aircraft carrier.

 Round six was more of the same.
-A fading “Mantequilla” fought back as best he could, but he was simply outgunned.
-Another big right smashed home and now the man they called “Shotgun,” with the detached air of an experienced stevedore or bricklayer, went about the task of methodically beating up the Cuban exile, clubbing him over and over with heavy shots.
-At one point he even held Napoles by the chin with his left hand and then pounded him on the jaw with his right.
-Clean, thudding punches rained down and had the challenger almost helpless before the bell rang and Napoles walked back to his corner on most unsteady pins.
+A fading “Mantequilla” fought back as best he could, but he was outgunned.
+Another Monzon right smashed home, and now the man they called “Shotgun,” with the detached air of an experienced stevedore or bricklayer, went about the task of methodically beating up the Cuban exile, hammering him over and over with heavy shots.
+At one point he even held Napoles by the chin with his left hand before clubbing him on the jaw with his right.
+Clean, thudding punches rained down and had the challenger almost helpless before the bell rang and Napoles teetered back to his corner on most unsteady pins.